ChewbaccaJerky/stock/documents/project.md

 ## Background, Overview, Goals
-Stock is an aesthetically pleasing and informative web application which is backed with current and historical data of equity.
+Stock is an intuitive and informative web application which is backed with predictive and historical data of stocks.
 Thoroughly implementing D3's data visualization.

-User will be able to search companies and time frames of a particular stock.
+User will be able to search a company's particular stock.

 ## Functionality & MVP
 In Stock, users are able to:
+  - Connected to API and rendering current data
-  - Search for a stock by name and/or timeframe
+  - Search stock by name
-  - Real time update of stock
   - Multiple data visualization graphs
   - Dynamic dataset changes shown on graphs

 In addition, this project will include:
+  - Real time update of stock
   - An about modal describing base functionality
+  - search by timeframe

 ## Wireframes